Trader post scandal: Aftermath

-After Belknap was acquitted by the Senate, he was indicted in Washington D.C.
-District Courts.
+After Belknap was acquitted by the Senate, he was indicted in Washington, D.C., District Courts.
 However, his case was not actively pursued, since actions under $40,000 rarely won prosecution.
-Belknap, stigmatized by the House Impeachment and Senate trial, remained in Washington D.C. and made his living as an attorney.
+Belknap, stigmatized by the House Impeachment and Senate trial, remained in Washington, D.C., and made his living as an attorney.
 Grant replaced Belknap with the judicious and popularly received Alphonso Taft as Secretary of War.

-Belknap's wives

-In 1854, Belknap married his first wife, Cora Le Roy, sister-in-law of Hugh T. Reid.
-Cora died in 1862.

-In January 1869, Belknap married a Kentucky "belle", Carita S. Tomlinson ("Carrie"), who died from tuberculosis in December 1870, after giving birth to their child.

-On December 11, 1873 Belknap married Carita's sister, Amanda Tomlinson Bower, a wealthy widow who would be popularly known for her high society status, extravagant spending, and beauty.